-Regulated Care, in which a provider is regulated by the NYS Office of Children and Family Services, including:
+Regulated Care, in which a provider is regulated by the NYS Office of Children and Family Services (if there are any changes in the regulations, those rules will apply), including:

 - Licensed Day Care Center – Care is provided to six or more children for more than three hours a day, usually at a location other than a residence;